GuruCharan94/gurucharan94.github.io/_posts/2020-05-08-setting-up-a-blog-as-a-dev-in-less-than-30mins.md

   fontSize:  "120%"
 ---

-In this blog post, I write about how I set up my blog and show how you can set up a full-fledged blog for free in less than 30 minutes.
-On finishing reading this post, you will have a blog powered by markdown with a comments section, a full-text search where you can schedule posts to be published later automatically and optimized for social media and search engines.
+In this blog post, I write about how I set up a blog (yes, very meta) using the minimal mistakes templates for free in less than 30 minutes.
+On finishing reading this post, you will know how to set up a polished blog powered by markdown which includes features such as a comments section, a full-text search, the ability to schedule posts to be published later and out of the box ready for social media, search engines amd much more **FOR FREE**.

 Github Pages
 List of templates

-Why you should use this
+How are all the features

-- Full text search
+- Full-text search
 - Disqus Comments
 - RSS Feed
 - Categories and Tags